LaraTaverniers/KTANE-Helper/README.md

 - Minimum JAVA Runtime Environment : 1.8.0

 > \* ***(NOTE :** As I'm an independent developer, you may need to authorize your Operating System to run this application.)*

 ** **
-### *BUG REPORT - FEATURE REQUEST*
-Use this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSertXaXj192cYcvUkUQeyt-DuH2zZXF3hSay6tYEIVe_v-rEg/viewform "Open the Google form") or this [Steam discussion](http://steamcommunity.com/app/341800/discussions/0/357284131795715187/ "Open the Steam discussion") to report a bug, request new features* or suggest modifications !

-> \* ***(NOTE :** "Unofficial" modules will probably not be integrated !)*

-** **
-### *HELP TO TRANSLATE*
-If you want to translate the application in your language, follow these steps :
-1) Download the original translation file [here](../../tree/master/localization "Download the original translation file").
-2) Translate each text, then save the file with the name of the new language.
-3) Upload the new file [here](https://drive.google.com/open?id=0B_uMcLBE5-StamVNVnoyM0hoUWc "Upload the new translation file").
-4) The translation will then be added in a future version !

-** **